cloki0610/CI-Portfolio-Project-3/README.md

 ### Future Feature
 * User will be allowed to enter and display his customer player name.
-* More games will be (or maybe) make.
+* More new games will come (not so soon).

 ## Data Model

 ## Deployment
+The project create by Code Institude's mock terminal for Heroku. \
+Steps to deploy:
+ * Create a new Heroku application
+ * Set the project name as ci-portfolio-project-3
+ * Set deployment method to Github
+ * Add the Python and Node.js as buildpack in setting section
+ * Back to deploy section and press 'Deploy' in Manual deploy

 ## Testing
 ### Validator testing
 No errors were returned from pep8online.com
 ![PEP8 test](assets/readme_img/pep8check.png)

 ### Bug fixed
-* Try again error
+* Try again message error
 After the result method called, enter n in the first time the program do not end and repeat the input message.
+I found there is some problem in the loop and fix the problem.
+* validation message error
+The validatpon message of validate user input show the result not as expected. \
+I found that is because the avaliable_move array is wrong because it should be number in 1-9.
 * Misplaced
 The game board misplace into unexpected place and display an errror result. \
 In the and I decide to use another way to style the game board and contents.